Practice Incentives Program (PIP)

 The Practice Incentives Program (PIP) is aimed at supporting general practice activities that encourage continuing improvements, quality care, enhance capacity, and improve access and health outcomes for patients.

-Currently PIP is made up of 11 incentives, and practices can apply for as many of the following incentives as they are eligible for.
+Currently PIP is made up of 10 individual incentives, and practices can apply for as many of the following incentives as they are eligible for.

 The PIP Quality Prescribing Incentive (QPI) aims to encourage practices to keep up to date with information on the quality use of medicines.
 The PIP QPI rewards participation by practices in a range of activities recognised or provided by the National Prescribing Service (NPS).

 The NPS aims to assist GPs to achieve more effective, quality prescribing through a range of education, support and prescribing information.
 The NPS is a professional organisation, run independently of the Australian Government with broad GP representation and leadership.